Stardust fire: New inquests

 In June 2018, a campaign was launched to gather signatures on postcards supporting an appeal to the Attorney General of Ireland to finalise the coroner's reports on the deaths of the 48 killed in the fire.
 On 25 September 2019, the Attorney General confirmed that fresh inquests would be held into the deaths.

 The inquests into the 48 deaths began at Dublin District Coroners Court in April 2023.
 On the first day, there was discussion about the appropriate order in which to call witnesses.

 On 18 April 2024, the jury of the inquest returned a majority verdict of unlawful killing of all 48 people.

 Redress scheme

 On 9 August 2024 the Government of Ireland signed off on a €24 million redress package for the Stardust families.

 Aftermath

 The owners, the Butterly family, pursued a claim for compensation against the city because of the arson finding, and were eventually awarded IR£580,000.

 The aftermath led to a huge number of recommendations being made in relation to fire safety including, ultimately, the enactment of the Building Control Act, 1990 which for the first time in Ireland created a national system for Building Control.
-Prior to the 1990 Act, the legislation governing the fire safety of buildings used for public assembly dated back to the Dublin Corporation Act of 1890 which imposed a maximum fine of £50.
+Prior to the 1990 Act, the legislation governing the fire safety of buildings used for public assembly dated back to the Dublin Corporation Act 1890 which imposed a maximum fine of £50.
 Comparisons were made to the Summerland disaster of 1973 in the Isle of Man and the lessons learned in that jurisdiction.